jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

     * Ensure managing by exception effective and rapid,
     * Empower business roles,
     * Keep self informed of progress and issues.
 E.g. attend demos.
+    * Budget for feasibility investigation
+    * Return on investment.
 * Project champion
+* Person with budget for the feasibility investigation.
 * Must be senior enough to resolve financial and business issues.

 ### Business Visionary (BV)